luminovang/documentation/cache/view-caching.md

 The cached content is organized in subdirectories based on your `app.version`.
 This is especially useful for versioned URLs, such as those on a documentation website.
 When you release a new version of your application, users can still access the content from older versions without encountering `404` errors.

 The caching process also uses environment variables like `default.cache.control` and `page.cache.expiry` to manage content expiration and cache control settings.
-Additionally, `page.cache.app.versions` allows the application to serve cached content from older versions.
+Additionally, `page.cache.app.versions` allows the application to serve cached content from older versions and `page.cache.latest.content` allows you to define URI patterns to always cache content based on latest application version code.

 ***